zdave-parity/jam-np/simple.md

 Both sides should begin by sending a handshake message containing all known leaves (descendants of the latest finalized block with no known children).

-An announcement should be sent on the stream whenever a new block is produced or received.
+An announcement should be sent on the stream whenever a new, valid, block is produced or received.
-Announcement of a block may only be skipped if:
+Announcement of a block may only be skipped if either:

 - A descendant of the block is announced instead.
 - The block is not a descendant of the latest finalized block.
+- The block, or a descendant of the block, has been announced by the other side of the stream.

 The header hash and slot of the latest finalized block should be included in the handshake message and also in every announcement message that is sent.